Together we can change boater behavior and create new habits.

 WaterGuards provides boater education and lake access watercraft inspection services in order to prevent or limit the introduction, establishment and spread of invasive species into our lakes and other waters.
 We make it easy for local government units to implement a program against invasive species.

 Our program provides the following:

 Watercraft Inspectors.
-Trained inspectors to monitor your lake access for invasive species and to educate boaters entering your lake.
+Trained inspectors to monitor your lake access for invasive species and to educate boaters entering and exiting your lake.

 Professional human resources management.
 We do reference checks, hiring, scheduling, spot checking, training coordination, and more.

 Payroll Management. (as an independent contractor, WaterGuards is an LLC with its own insurance)